-My mom saw this pin on Pinterest a few months back, and then about one month later maniaced (perfect verb for my mama!) a marble fence.
+My mom saw this pin on Pinterest a few months back, and then about one month later had herself a DIY marble fence!
 My mom is a doer.
 She makes things happen!
-She convinced my brother, who has a fence company to help her make a marble fence.
-(Zach’s fence company is called Aggieland Fence for anyone who needs any kind of fence or fence repair in the BCS.)
+She convinced my brother to help her make a marble fence.
 If you’re new here, check out the first post about my parents backyard and how my mom made a bottle tree.
 You can see the bottle tree behind the marble fence in the pic below.
-See…

-Zach and my mom were the creators of the fence, and since I was not around to take good before or process pictures I’m resorting to the family archives.
-Just for fun, Steve (top pic) is my youngest brother, and Kelley (bottom pic) is my only sister.
+Zach and my mom were the creators of the fence, and since I was not around to take good before or progress pictures I’m resorting to the family archives.
+Just for fun, the below pictures are of 2 of my siblings, Steven and Kelley.
 This was a long time ago.
-Steven is now 16 and Kelley is 25.
-Here’s the wrought iron fence before it became a marble beauty:
+Steven has no graduated from college and Kelley has 2 kids!
+Here’s the wrought iron fence before it became a DIY marble fence.

 The fence debacle started because my parents wanted to be able to get a riding lawn mower and other big pieces of equipment into our backyard.
 The wrought iron gate wasn’t doing the trick.
 So, check it out:

 My parents decided to get rid of the gate all together and actually make the left side of the fence a removable fence panel.
 If you check out the before pics, both sides used to have an 18 in. brick footing.
-Now, only the right side has a brick footing.
+Now, only the right side pf the fence has a brick footing.
 So, here is how it all went down.
 My mom told Zach what she wanted and Zack made it happen.
 This is Zach’s first marble fence, pretty impressive, huh?
-The 3 things that make this fence stand out are:

 - Marbles in the fence